zakgof/java-native-benchmark/README.md

 Bridj is an attempt to provide a Java to Cpp interop solution similar to JNA (without a need of writing and compiling native code), it claims to provide better performance using dyncall and hand-optimized assembly tweaks.
 A tool named JNAerator helps to generate java classed from the native library headers.
 The Bridj projects seems to be abandoned now.

 **JNR**
-JNR is a comparingly young project that resolves the same problems, same as JNA or Bridj it does not require native programming.
+JNR is a comparingly young project that target the same problem.
+Similarly as JNA or Bridj it does not require native programming.
 There's not much documentation or reviews at the moment, but JNR is often called promising.

 **Project Panama**
 Project Panama aims to simplify the existing complexity with Java to C interop on JDK level.
 It is still under development, but already available is some jdk 13 early access builds.
 Panama developers claim to provide high performance and ease of use.